 What’s wrong with this story?
-A story published by YLE Kioski asked a number of law professors if the Perussuomalaiset (PS) party program on immigration is racist.
+A story published by YLE Kioski asked several law professors if the Perussuomalaiset (PS) party program on immigration is racist.
 While the answers from five professors affirmed that the PS program was racist and/or unconstitutional, not a single non-Finnish professor was approached by YLE Kioski.
 One professor that could have given “a migrant view” is Jeremy Gould of Jyväskylä University.
-The fact that representatives of the majority culture, in this case white Finnish professors, are giving their expert opinions about what impacts migrants and minorities is nothing new.
+The fact that representatives of the majority culture, in this case, white Finnish professors, are giving their expert opinions about what impacts migrants and minorities is nothing new.
 Too often migrants and minorities aren’t approached by the media in such cases.
 One of the journalists who did the story is Sean Ricks.
 The story mistakenly states that Veronika Honkasalo is an MP for the Left Alliance.
 She is a Helsinki city councilwoman who is running for parliament.

 Soini: Perussuomalaiset ei “flirttaile” rasismin kanssa (Helsingin Sanomat)

 What’s wrong with this news story?
 The Finnish media has asked over and over again Perussuomalaiset (PS) chairman Timo Soini what he thinks about racism.
 The PS chairman always gives the same answer, claiming with a poker face that his party doesn’t even flirt with racism.
 What’s wrong with this question and the story?
 Everyone in the story, the reporter and Soini, are white Finns asking about racism.
 Why doesn’t Helsingin Sanomat ask a minority living in Finland or a member of the Romany minority if they think the PS is a racist party?
-If they approached Migrant Tales with such a question our answer would be clear: The PS is a populist anti-immigration, homophobic and especially anti-Islam party that is against cultural diversity.
-Soini is the last person that will tell you that his party is racist.
+If they approached Migrant Tales with such a question, our answer would be clear: The PS is a populist anti-immigration, homophobic, and especially anti-Islam party against cultural diversity.
+Soini is the last person to tell you that his party is racist.
 Therefore, the reporter should find more ingenious ways of showing how the PS has issues with racism.

 Suomi pelkää terroristeja vähemmän kuin naapurimaat (Helsingin Sanomat)

 What’s wrong with this news story?
 Today’s front page of Helsingin Sanomat’s online edition has a picture of three black young men with the following headline: Finland fears terrorists less than its neighboring countries.
-For those interested in semiotics, the study of meaning-making, the philosophical theory of signs and symbols, today’s front page of Finland’s leading daily is a case in point in how the media reinforces stereotypes and prejudices.
-Did Helsingin Sanomat alert those in the picture that their faces could be connected to terrorism and that the story reinforces suspicion that black people could be involved in terrorism?
+For those interested in semiotics, the study of meaning-making, and the philosophical theory of signs and symbols, today’s front page of Finland’s leading daily is a case in point in how the media reinforces stereotypes and prejudices.
+Did Helsingin Sanomat alert those in the picture that their faces could be connected to terrorism and that the story reinforces the suspicion that black people could be involved in terrorism?
 Is Helsingin Sanomat suggesting that the next terrorist act will be carried out by black and Muslims?
 Had they forgotten that the biggest terrorist act in the Nordic region was committed in 2011 by a white Norwegian anti-jihadist crusader called Anders Breivik?
 Why didn’t the paper put a picture of Breivik?
-A lot of question but few answers from the national media.
+A lot of questions but few answers from the national media.